 Websites for mobile news is a topic I’ve been working on lately.
-I’m pretty focused on news and technology now, as I am in Pittsburgh working for a newspaper.
+I’m pretty focused on news and technology now, as I am doing some consulting development for a newspaper.
 In the process of researching this topic I came across a report on the state of the media that involved a survey of mobile users.
 The link to the report is at the end of this article but here are some highlights:

 Mobile news reading is an activity that is slanted towards younger people.
 Mobile readers are more likely than non-mobile users to use social media sites.
 More than half use 6 or more platforms to get local news and information.
 But, here’s a stickler: only 1 in 10 use a mobile app to get local news, even though 1/2 use mobile devices to get local news.

 My comment on that is that I 100% agree with those who use the mobile. browser to get local news.
 I do that too, and I avoid sites that put up mobile only versions of their websites.
 I have found it very frustrating to use a site on my computer and then, while out and about, to check out the same site and see a fraction of the information.
 I want the whole enchilada.
 I want a mobile device that can display the real website even though I am over 60 and my eyes are not sharp.
 I want a site that handle enlarging the text and pictures.
 I’ve seen it done.
 I know it can work and I suspect everyone will be doing it.

 Another thing about mobile users is that they are much more active news users than